topoTensor/Kiki-lang/README.md

         i=i+1
     end

-    # Functions are poor, they can't modify outside variables and must always return a value, they can't be called outside of an expression, expect some pre-made functions.
+    # Functions are pure, they can't modify outside variables and must always return a value, they can't be called outside of an expression, expect some pre-made functions.
 They are also first class and can be passed as an argument using the $ reference sign

     function add(a,b)
         return a+b